FatherNelson/clearblade-insecure/README.md

 the sample every time you run it.
 Update the `CLEARBLADE_REGISTRY` and `CLEARBLADE_REGION` environment variables when switching to use new registries and regions.

-## Installation and setup

-In the [clearblade-cloud-iot](./clearblade-cloud-iot) folder, run the following command to install the libraries and build the sample with
-Maven:

-    mvn clean install

 ## Running the sample

 The following command summarizes the sample usage: